CoDeNaMeAbDuLlAh/Oslabspr23/lab 11/readme.md

 Here are some basic commands:

+--> Configuring and using a firewall to control network traffic

     Disabling a service using systemctl: sudo systemctl disable <service-name>.
     Configuring automatic updates: sudo apt-get install unattended-upgrades.
     Choosing a firewall: sudo apt-get install firewalld.
     Downloading and configuring nftables: sudo dpkg -l | grep nftables.

+-->Implementing strong password policies.
 Consider these four things when choosing passwords: length, complexity, age, and history.

-Set ownership and group permissions:
+-->Configuring file system permissions to restrict access to sensitive files and directories Set ownership and group permissions:

     To give ownership of a file named sensitive.txt to a user named "username," run: chown username sensitive.txt.